AlexzanderF/SPA-Course-Project/README.md

-# SPA-Course-Project
+# NodeJS-Project
-SPA project using ReactJS and ExpressJS
+SPA + API using ReactJS and ExpressJS
 Project - Workout Tracking App

 Back-End - REST-API built using the Express javascript framework.
 For database is used MongoDB and the Cloud provider is Mongo Atlas.
 The backend part is being hosted on the Heroku web platform.
 There is a custom authentication implemented by using Passportjs.